 How can you help?

-Donate to MVFA: We operate with zero paid staff.
-Every penny we receive goes into our final objectives; electing humane legislators and passing humane legislation.
+Donate: We operate with zero paid staff.
+Every penny we receive goes into passing humane legislation and supporting humane legislators.

-Contact your legislators: Let your State Senator and Delegate know that animal protection is important to their constituents.
+Contact your legislators: Let your State Senator and Delegates know that animal protection is important to their constituents.